automenta/senars9/NEXT.md

 4.  **Declarative Planning**: Define *what* needs to be done in development plans, allowing the system's planners to determine *how*.
 5.  **Leverage Existing Tools**: Where possible, use established libraries and frameworks to minimize development effort.
 6.  **Incremental Implementation**: Break complex components into smaller, testable units to enable rapid progress.
+7.  **Parameterized Abstractions**: Use structured parameter classes (like the `Answer` class) to manage complex query specifications and maintain clean APIs.
+8.  **Flexible Selection & Aggregation**: Implement modular selection criteria and truth aggregation strategies to support diverse cognitive operations.

 ### **The Phased Path to Autonomy**